-Earn a full Brock credit while studying in the streets of historic London, England.
+Earn a half Brock credit while studying in the streets of historic London, England.

 The Department of Geography and Tourism Studies offers students at Brock and other Canadian universities the opportunity to experience London, England in a unique and immersive way.

-Spend two weeks walking the streets of London, stopping at iconic locations and buildings to learn more about their significance to London and the world.
-Walk through the Hyde Park gardens, take the Abbey Road Crossing, wave hello to the royal family at Buckingham Palace, climb up the Tower Bridge, and watch time pass along the River Thames.
+Spend eight days walking the streets of London, stopping at iconic locations and buildings to learn more about their significance to London and the world.
+Walk through the Hyde Park gardens, visit King’s Cross Station, wave hello to the royal family at Buckingham Palace, climb up the Tower Bridge, and watch time pass along the River Thames.
 After taking this field course, you will see London in a completely new light.